edmundwright/google-sheets-clone/README.md

 [Details][phase-six]

-### Phase 7: Buttons (~0.5 day)
+### Phase 7: Formatting cells (~1 day)
-I'll implement buttons that can be used to insert operations into the formula currently being edited.
+I'll implement buttons that can be used to format cells in various ways.

 [Details][phase-seven]